 Recent statistics show that the total cost of ransomware may have risen to $1 billion in 2016.
 And the damage to businesses is real, manifesting in lost productivity, lost revenue and reputation risks.
 As you likely know, one of the best defenses against a ransomware attack is to have solid backups, both onsite and offsite.

 Local Backups First, Cloud Second

-The first lesson here is to ask yourself if you’ve got local backups.
+The first lesson here is to ask yourself if you’ve got local backups for ransomware attacks.
 If you don’t have them, get them.
 The cloud is a great place for secondary backups and to provide lightning-quick emergency failover.
 But it’s not the only place you should be storing your data.
 Local first, cloud second.
 Worried about storage costs?
 Converged storage providers such as Exablox can offer brilliant solutions for both storage and easy data management and access, at an incredible price.

 The second lesson is that you should ask your cloud vendor a few questions about access and security.
 We’ll talk about each one of these questions in detail and see how you can make sure your cloud provider keeps you safe from cyberattacks, looking at StorageCraft Cloud Services.

 How do you back up data?

 Once users of StorageCraft Cloud Services have a locally saved backup, if they choose not to directly upload the image, they can send a seed drive of their backup image chain to our Cloud Services facility.
 At the same time, you replicate incremental backups of that same system to the same location.
 Once the seed drive arrives, the full backup is married with the incrementals.
 The user gets one current incremental chain, complete with all their recovery points.
 They are ready for instant recovery.

 If you wish, you can even mirror the data stored in our cloud to a secondary data center.
 This way you have another layer of protection for extra-critical data.